 His influence on music in Gibraltar over the last forty years has been immense and his legacy lives on – in a new generation of musical talent.
 The classical conductor Karel Chichon, pianist Aaron Monteverde, tenor Nathan Payas, classical guitarists Charles Ramirez and Judah Bensadon and Simon Dumas who sings lead vocals, and plays acoustic guitar and keyboard with the US band, King Calaway.

-Around five years ago, I was watching a classical guitarist performing at a venue in Surrey, and his programme included some of the famous guitar works that I’d heard William Gomez perform.
-When I went up to congratulate the performer after the concert and buy a copy of his CD, I told him that his playing reminded me a little of my guitar teacher, William Gomez.
-He paused for a second, “I know that name, Narciso Yepes spoke very highly of him.”
-William would have loved that.
+Around five years ago, I was watching a classical guitarist, John Rattenbury in London.
+His repertoire included some pieces that I’d heard William Gomez perform often.
+As I queued up after the concert to buy his CD, I mentioned to Rattenbury that his playing reminded me of my former teacher, William Gomez.
+He paused for a second, “I’ve heard of him, I know the name.
+Narciso Yepes spoke very highly of him.”

 Here’s some links to William Gomez playing (with thanks to Judah Bensadon, a brilliant guitarist and former pupil of William Gomez.)